Picture of a baby who has woken in the night

 Naps

 Between 6-8 months babies will transition from 3 naps, down to 2 naps a day.
 Babies who are still having that third late afternoon nap can begin to wake overnight because they are under tired and ready to drop that nap now.
-Read THIS article to find out more about navigating this nap transition.
+Read about Dropping from 3 naps to 2 to find out more about navigating this nap transition.

 Habit wake